cloudqubes/number-crunch-2/README.md

 # Square-root

-Return the square root of a number.
+The `square-root` micro-service returns the square root of a number.

 URL endpoint: `/square-root/<number>`